Epithet Erased: Production

 Brendan Blaber began drafting the script for the series as early as Fall 2018, pitching it to VRV in October of that year.
 Official production is estimated to have begun sometime between March and May 2019, when the series was developed and produced up until the airing of episode 7 on VRV on December 20, 2019.

 The concept of "epithets" were originally introduced in Brendan's Roll20 Tabletop RPG campaign Anime Campaign.
 As he liked the concept, he decided to carry over elements and characters to Epithet Erased with slight changes.

 According to Blaber, Season 1 cost almost $250,000 to make, mostly raised from Patreon and by VRV.

 A sequel novel, Epithet Erased: Prison of Plastic, written by Blaber and illustrated by Bo Hello, was released as a follow-up to the series on December 9, 2022.
 A follow-up novel, Epithet Erased: Sweet Escape, has been funded, with Blaber intending to continue the series.

 Release and reception

 The first episode was released on VRV on 8 November 2019, exclusively in the United States.
-It was released internationally on ia YouTube on 22 November 2019, with episodes premiering two weeks after their VRV premiere.
+It was released internationally on YouTube on 22 November 2019, with episodes premiering two weeks after their VRV premiere.

 The series has received positive reviews, with critics praising the concept, characters, and writing and criticism towards the limited animation and plot direction.

 Merchandise

-A plush toy of the show's protagonist, Molly, was released on May 9, 2020.
-Produced by the company Makeship, the plush featured Molly's bear hoodie, reflector tape backpack, and hair marshmallows (non-edible).
-To produce the doll, Makeship needed about 500 pre-orders, which they reached within two days.
+A plush toy of the show's protagonist, Molly, was released on May 9, 2020 by the company Makeship.
+To produce the doll, Makeship needed 500 pre-orders, which they reached within two days.

 Alongside the announcement of the doll, a soundtrack CD and Season 1 poster were also released through plasterbrain's Bandcamp and Brendan's Teespring.
 An advertisement featuring Molly and Giovanni discussing the products was released on the JelloApocalypse YouTube channel.